openfheorg/contrib/slot-replication/README.md

    ./replication  # This is a long example, expect it to run for 15-20 minutes
 ```

-See the code in the file `examples/replication.cpp` for usage example, the basic flow is this:
+See the code in the file `examples/replication.cpp` for usage examples, the basic flow is this:
 ```
     std::vector<int> tree_shape = {8,2,2,2,2}; // degree-8 root, degree-2 below